Looping Shell Script Recipe

 done

-3. Manually confirm the looped command works (as some distributions support different flags).
-For example:
+3. Manually confirm the looped command exists and works (as some distributions support different flags).
+Using the example command above:

 ps -elfyww